jjlg90/Wild-Argentina/README.md

 * User's travel journal.
 For those users who would like to read about someone else's adventures.
 * Trip maker functionality, where users will be able to make a schedule of activities.
 * Experience's comment section.
+* Pagination for experiences.
-* Expanded information are for each region.
+* Expanded information area for each region, with relevant media and links.
 * Awareness section.
 Where users can be informed on how to preserve the enviroments visited, and how to help the local communities.
 * Aesthetic animations.